Alabang Town Center

-Alabang Town Center (also known colloquially as Town and abbreviated as ATC) is a shopping lifestyle center located south of Metro Manila, located next to gated residential communities, and bustling business developments in Barangay Ayala Alabang, Muntinlupa.
-It is owned by Ayala Malls and is considered one of the oldest shopping malls owned and operated by Ayala Malls since it opened in 1982.
+Alabang Town Center, often abbreviated as ATC and also known colloquially as Town Center or simply Town, is a shopping lifestyle center located south of Metro Manila, located next to gated residential communities, and business developments in Barangay Ayala Alabang, Muntinlupa.
+Opened in 1982, it is considered one of the oldest shopping malls in Metro Manila.
+It is owned and operated by Alabang Commercial Center Corporation (ACCC), a joint venture involving Rockwell Land and the Madrigal family.
+Ayala Land previously held a 50% stake in ACCC until selling it to the Madrigal family in 2025.

-It has a total of 48,000 m2 of retail space and has several high-end retail stores, including Rustan's Department Store, and high-end brands, including Marks & Spencer and The Gap.
+It has a total of 48,000 m2 of retail space and has several high-end retail stores, including Rustan's Department Store, and high-end brands, including The Gap.
 Another major tenant of the mall is the Metro Department Store and Supermarket, which opened in August 2013 and was once the location of a passport office of the Department of Foreign Affairs.
-Alabang Town Center caters to the retail needs of citizens living in southern Metro Manila, particularly those from Las Piñas, Parañaque, and Muntinlupa.
+Alabang Town Center caters to the retail and dining needs of citizens living in southern Metro Manila, particularly those from Las Piñas, Parañaque, and Muntinlupa, as well as those from the neighboring provinces of Cavite and Laguna.